cvoege/blog-staging/content/about.md

 [Github (kinda dead because I mostly use Gitlab for work)](https://github.com/cvoege/)

-Email me at blog [at} colton.dev if you insist.
+Email me at blog [at] colton.dev if you insist.